Opinion

 Moldova’s president has pledged zero tolerance towards corruption, and receiving support from Brussels is essential in achieving this goal.
 As an EU member Moldova will benefit from mechanisms to help safeguard rule of law making sure the country’s institutions remain robust and uphold democratic standards.

 EU membership would also provide Moldova with more options to fight off any external interference.
-Recently, Moldova’s chief of Police said that there’s significant proof Russia is using bribes, hybrid warfare and disinformation, the likes of which Moldova has never seen before in its push to sway public opinion during the upcoming referendum.
+Recently, Moldova’s Chief of Police Viorel Cernăuțeanu said that there’s significant proof Russia is using bribes, hybrid warfare and disinformation, the likes of which Moldova has never seen before in its push to sway public opinion during the upcoming referendum.

 Moreover, European Commission Vice President Vera Jourova said that Russia is now trying to falsely portraying a lack of popular support for European integration.
 The European Parliament has also strongly condemned Russia’s interference in the upcoming referendum and has taken steps to fight disinformation.

-A member of the European Parliament, Rareş Bogdan introduced an amendment that secured 45 million euros in funds earmarked to help counteract the spread of fake news in Moldova.
+A member of the European Parliament for the European People’s Party, Rareş Bogdan, introduced an amendment that secured 45 million euros in funds earmarked to help counteract the spread of fake news in Moldova.
+Moldova has also set up a centre aimed at combating discrimination.

 EU membership is Moldova’s ticket to growth.
 This journey will be as challenging as it is necessary.
 However, without popular support and substantial turnout at the referendum (turnout must reach 30 per cent in order to be valid), this journey might come to an abrupt halt—with devastating effects for the future of the Republic of Moldova.